paulina-rodriguez/paulina-rodriguez.github.io/_projects/5_project.md

 ---
 layout: page
-title: SimSight
+title: ABioM Webinar
-description: A poster for data mining computational modeling of Medical Devices.
+description: An Agile framework for VVUQ
-img: assets/img/posters/Science_Poster-SimSight.jpg
+img: assets/img/posters/Webinar_ABioM_Rodriguez.jpg
-importance: 3
+importance: 5
 category: research
 ---

-The material for this poster is part of an analysis to quantify the use of computational modeling for regualtory submissions.
+The material for this presentation is a webinar to introduce a framework that integrates Verification, Validation, and Uncertainty Quantification into the computational modeling development process.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/posters/Science_Poster-SimSight.jpg" title="SimSight" class="img-fluid rounded z-depth-1" %}
+        <iframe src="https://rodriguezpaulina.com/Webinar_ABioM_Rodriguez.pdf" width="100%" height="450" allowfullscreen frameborder="0"></iframe>

     </div>
 </div>
 <div class="caption">
-    Poster for the FDA OSEL Summer Interns.
+    VVUQ Webinar.
 </div>

-If you would like to cite or download the poster see my <a href="https://figshare.com/articles/poster/SimSight_Data_Mining_to_Determine_the_Role_of_Computational_Modeling_and_Simulation_in_Regulatory_Decisions_for_Marketed_Medical_Devices/9741413">figshare account</a>.
+If you would like to cite or download the presentation see my <a href="https://figshare.com/articles/presentation/ABioM_Webinar/8320553">figshare account</a>.